MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssessionplaybackcontrols_isrewindenabled.md

 Whether the session currently supports the rewind command.

 ## -property-value
-true if rewind is supported; otherwise, false.
+True if rewind is supported; otherwise, false.

 ## -remarks